itz-me-zappex/flux/README.md

 - Notifications support
 - Multiple identifiers you can set to avoid false positives
 - Easy INI config
-- Ability to use window and process info obtained by daemon itself using automatically passed environment variables in commands/scripts specified in `exec-focus`, `exec-unfocus`, `lazy-exec-focus` and `lazy-exec-unfocus` config keys
+- Ability to use window and process info through environment variables which daemon passes to scripts/commands in `exec-focus`, `exec-unfocus`, `lazy-exec-focus` and `lazy-exec-unfocus` config keys
-- Ability to interact with processes running in sandboxing with PID namespaces (e.g. using Firejail)
+- Works with processes running in sandbox with PID namespaces (e.g. Firejail)
-- Stability, meaning that daemon survives a whole DE/WM restart (not relogin) and continues work without issues
+- Survives a whole DE/WM restart (not relogin) and continues work without issues
 - Supports all X11 DEs/WMs and does not rely on neither GPU nor its driver

 ## Dependencies